su8/pinky-bar/README.md

 ## Installation in OpenBSD

-Before even executing the **bootstrap** script, you'll have to do this:
+Before proceeding, you'll have to:

 ```bash
 # To detect the newer compiler that you are